Older Adult Basic Screening Survey

 The 2016 Minnesota survey did not assess access to care, insurance status or type, economic status, or oral care received in the facility.
 Additionally, the residents’ physical ability to open his or her mouth affected the hygienist’s ability to perform the screening in a small number of cases.

-Limited data exists on the oral health of older adults living in long-term care facilities in the U.S., meaning additional surveys need to be completed before we can compare Minnesota to other states.
+Limited data exists on the oral health of older adults living in skilled nursing facilities in the U.S., meaning additional surveys need to be completed before we can compare Minnesota to other states.
 The Basic Screening Survey tool used for this survey establishes definitions that allow us to compare our data to other surveys that use this tool.
-As Minnesota conducts more Older Adult Basic Screening Surveys in long-term care facilities, we can track changes and improvements over time.
+As Minnesota conducts more Older Adult Basic Screening Surveys in skilled nursing facilities, we can track changes and improvements over time.

 Learn more about oral health in older adults by accessing the following resources: